jturner314/ndarray-npy/README.md

 * **0.2.0** (not yet released)

   * Updated to `zip` 0.4.
+  * Made the compression backend for compressed `.npz` files user-selectable.
   * Reworked how feature selection works.
 This should only affect you if you use `default-features = false, features = ["compressed_npz"]`.